 Electronics is considered to be a hobby at a semi-professional level because there is a theory of application which is typically applied during construction.
 This is a hobby which has a skilled mechanics, technical, and scientific foundation on which it is based.
 A hobby in electronics is something hobbyists’ of all ages can enjoy and there are hobby projects and resources available in which every skill level can use to their advantage while making the most of their new-found hobby.
 The following links will provide activities, tutorials, projects, and other fun and educational material that hobbyists are sure to enjoy.
 There is something here for everyone and for every skill level.

-- Playing with Electricity* – This link talks about a study done,using a non-intimidating exhibit which allowed kids to learn through engagement with open-ended experimentation. *This is a great resource for adults and children to read together because most people have misconceptions about electric circuits.
+- Playing with Electricity – Study done using a non-intimidating exhibit which allowed kids to learn through engagement with open-ended experimentation.
+This is a great resource for adults and children to read together because most people have misconceptions about electric circuits.
 As beginners and children read the study and view the images in the PDF document, they can clearly see that choosing circuits as a hobby is safe for people of all ages with proper knowledge and/or supervision.

 - Build Your Own Crystal Radio – This is a link which provides project instructions on constructing your own crystal radio.
 This project is best suited for those hobbyists’ at the advanced level.